Kooringal, Queensland: Economy

 The Toulkerrie Oyster Farm produces fresh Moreton Bay rock oysters; it takes around three years to grow the oysters large enough for the table.
 The farming process is environmentally sustainable and won the 2010 National Landcare Awards for Sustainable Farm Practices.

+Education

+There are no schools on Moreton Island.
+The alternatives are distance education and boarding school.

 Amenities

 Moorgumpin Park (also known as The Dal Pope Reserve) is at 45 Kooringal Esplanade (27.3529°S 153.4198°E).
 It has public toilets.